devskale/offpunk/README.md

 # OFFPUNK

-A command-line, text-based and offline-first Gemini, Gopher and Web browser by [Ploum](https://ploum.net).
+A command-line and offline-first smolnet browser/feed reader for Gemini, Gopher and Web by [Ploum](https://ploum.net).

 The goal of Offpunk is to be able to synchronise your content once (a day, a week, a month) and then browse/organise it while staying disconnected.